Hills radome gets a facelift with new material technology, maintenance process

-A radome structure in April 2023 at Hill Air Force Base, Utah, after a being retrofitted with new and advanced composite waterproof exterior panels.
-This radome structure is a test and engineering facility for the North American’s early warning radar defense system, known as the North Warning System.
-(Courtesy photo)
+HILL AIR FORCE BASE, Utah -- Sitting atop the north ridgeline overlooking the mouth of Weber Canyon at Hill Air Force Base sits a radome structure that is the test and engineering facility for the North American continents early warning radar defense system, known as the North Warning System.

+Throughout the last several months, this unique structure has undergone a facelift of sorts, and is being used to test new exterior radome technology and a new maintenance procedure, which will be implemented at all radar locations in the future.

+Corrosion and structural maintenance and sustainment of these facilities falls under the Tactical Shelters, Radomes, and Towers program office at Hill AFB, whose mission is diverse, directly supporting and maintaining a wide spectrum of DoD assets.

 |Date Taken: